Towards a new classification of galaxies: principal component analysis of CALIFA circular velocity curves: Caveats

-The extrapolation of a constant mass-to-light ratio $\Upsilon_\mathrm{dyn}$ out to $R/R_e=2$ requires inferring this value well beyond the region where it is constrained by the optical spectroscopy.
-Notably, the small field-of-view used for the \sauron\ galaxies limits the extent of the stellar kinematics to $\sim 0.4 R_e$.
-In this case, the extrapolations based on $\Upsilon_\mathrm{dyn}$ are particularly uncertain.
-Since the \sauron\ sample is dominated by early type galaxies without significant colour gradients, the uncertainty is likely smaller than it would be in the case of late-type galaxies.
-We have experimented with classifying the CVCs using smaller sections of $R/R_e$.
+\emph{(iii) Radial extent of the observations.} For several galaxies of our sample (e.g., IC\,1079, NGC\,0171, NGC\,6173), the stellar kinematics does not reach $R/R_e=1.5$.
+In this case, the extrapolations of the CVCs based on the $(M/L)_{\mathrm{dyn}}$ can be uncertain.
+Further, we have experimented with classifying the CVCs using smaller sections of $R/R_e$.
 In general, the classification becomes noisier; however, since most of the classification power comes from the structure of the inner circular curve, the same basic results remain visible.
-The utility of a new approach remains high, and this method can be updated as better data become available.
+The utility of a new approach remains high, and this method can be updated as a larger sample becomes available.